Chapter One I’VE ALWAYS BEEN SMALL

 But with nearly every out-of-work high school kid hunting for a summer job too, that hadn’t happened yet.
 And now maybe even Dad, who didn’t have a high school diploma, was in line behind some of them.

-“So now you don’t have any respect for me!” he exploded, pulling his belt loose from the loops of his pants.
-“But you’re gonna learn some, little boy.”
+don’t have any respect for me!” he exploded, pulling his belt loose from the loops of his pants.
+“But you’re gonna learn some, little boy

 The last time he’d smacked me around and then sobered up, he’d promised never to lay another hand on me.